 In the month of June 2019, when Company X raises the complete invoice to their client, the following entries shall be passed:-

-- In view of the above, every company can maintain their books of accounts on a mercantile basis or cash basis but it cannot be changed on year to year basis.
-On a company perspective, it is very tough to recognize that revenue which has not been earned and companies are accordingly liable to pay taxes on the same.
+- In view of the above, every company can maintain its books of accounts on a mercantile basis or cash basis but it cannot be changed on a year to year basis.
+From a company perspective, it is very tough to recognize that revenue that has not been earned and companies are accordingly liable to pay taxes on the same.

-- Generally, every company records their books of account on the mercantile basis because the cash basis of accounting is very hard to maintain as it will not give a clear picture of the company’s performance.
+- Generally, every company records its books of account on a mercantile basis because the cash basis of accounting is very hard to maintain as it will not give a clear picture of the company’s performance.
 However, on the accrual basis, revenues are always associated with their corresponding expenses which give a true and fair picture of the operations in the given period.

 This has been a guide to Accrued Revenue Examples.
 Here we discuss some of the real-life journal entry examples to understand the Accrued Revenue.
 You can learn more about accounting from the following articles –